 There’s nothing like the smell of cookies baking in the kitchen and that’s definitely true when you’re making these white chocolate blueberry cookies.
+If you’re looking for something a little healthier, give these blueberry muffin cookies a try.
 Seriously, with cookies as good as these, the combo of blueberries and white chocolate chips could very well end up becoming just as popular as classic favorites like chocolate and peanut butter.

 How to Make White Chocolate Blueberry Cookies

 Here’s what you’ll need to know in order to bake these decadent white chocolate blueberry cookies from scratch:

 - Prepare the flour mixture.
 Add the all-purpose flour and baking powder to a bowl and mix to combine.

 - Cream the butter.
 Use a separate bowl to cream the softened butter with granulated sugar and light brown sugar.